galastrostats/general/git-tutorial/07-collaborating.md

 2. If you have completed working on a branch and have merged all changes to master, you can delete it unless you plan to make further changes to reduce branch clutter (you can see the `delete branch` button at the bottom of successfull merged pull requests and delete local copies using `git branch -d branch_name`.
 3. Keep as many branches as you need concurrently, but don't forget to make sure they are as up to date as possible with master - this will make it easier to merge any pull requests you submit on github.

+### Other notes about collaborating
-It is better to make many commits with smaller changes rather than of one commit with massive changes: small commits are easier to read and review.
+1. It is better to make many commits with smaller changes rather than of one commit with massive changes: small commits are easier to read and review.
+2. Version control's ability to merge conflicting changes is another reason users tend to divide their programs and papers into multiple files instead of storing everything in one large file.
+There's another benefit too: whenever there are repeated conflicts in a particular file, the version control system is essentially trying to tell its users that they ought to clarify who's responsible for what, or find a way to divide the work up differently.

 Note `git pull` is really equivalent to running `git fetch` and then `git merge`, where `git fetch` updates your so-called "remote tracking branches" and `git merge` combines the two brances that were created locally and remotely (the latter is the "origin" branch in the local system nomenclature)